“In the depth of winter,

 This blog, or IMSM in short, grew from the desire to convey optimism through writing in 2011.
 By sharing thoughts, hopes and fears, it turned into a mix of personal stories and info about MS.

-Now 16 years in Ireland, I remain fiercely independent as always, I hope to help change people’s perception of invisible illnesses like MS. Also, I hope my tenacity can bring dignity to people most in need of a modern, inclusive health care system which looks after every aspect of life.
+Now 16,5 years in Ireland, I remain fiercely independent as always and hope to help change people’s perception of invisible illnesses like MS.

 To this day, MS has been a mere part of my life in Ireland, a life worth living to the fullest.